shubhams-git/AI-Project-Inference-Engine/README.md

 - [Acknowledgements](#acknowledgements)

 ## Overview
 This Logical Inference Engine project implements various logical inference methods to answer queries based on a given knowledge base.
-The project supports multiple methods such as Truth Table, Forward Chaining, Backward Chaining, and Resolution Prover to explore different logical reasoning techniques in artificial intelligence.
+The project supports multiple methods such as Truth Table, Forward Chaining, Backward Chaining, Resolution Prover and DPLL (Davis-Putnam-Logemann-Loveland) to explore different logical reasoning techniques in artificial intelligence.

 ## Frameworks and Languages